lhbikos/ReC_Psychometrics/docs/07-ItemAnalSurvey.md

 # psych::describe(dfSzy)
 ```

 Next, we score the items.
 In our simulation, we have no missing data.
 Using an available information approach (AIA; [@parent_handling_2013]) where it is common to allow 20-25% missingness, we might allow the total-scale score to calculate if there is one variable missing.
-I am inclined to also score the subscales if there is one missing; thus I set the thresshold at 66%.
-The *mean_n()* function in the *sjstats* packages is especially helpul for this.
+I am inclined to also score the subscales if there is one missing; thus, I set the threshold at 66%.
+The *mean_n()* function in the *sjstats* packages is especially helpful for this.

 ```r